 Can You Display Related Information from Google Maps?

 As you probably already know, Google Maps displays a lot more than just businesses, homes, and other types of buildings these days.
 They also display parks, bus stops, train stations, bike trails, and more.
 Consider whether or not any of these types of places on Google Maps relate to your business as well as whether or not your customers would benefit from the information.

-For example, a customer browsing your bike shop website would likely appreciate the ability to look up nearby bike trails.
-A customer shopping on an outdoor gear store’s website would appreciate being able to browse lakes, ponds, and other fishing spots.
-Lastly, a customer shopping on a pet store website would appreciate the ability to look up dog-friendly parks in their area.
+For example, a customer browsing your bike shop website might appreciate the ability to look up nearby bike trails.
+A customer shopping on an outdoor gear store’s website may want to browse lakes, ponds, and other fishing spots.
+Lastly, a customer on a pet store website may appreciate the ability to look up dog-friendly parks in their area.

 Browse Google Maps to see what other types of locations they display on the map, and consider whether or not your customers would benefit from seeing this information on your website.

 Is Your Business Located Near a Source of Transportation?